COS301-SE-2020/3D-model-Binary-Vision/README.md

 github.io:
 https://vanillav.github.io/

-(Contribiution): For Demo 1: Created and managed the user stories using the project management tools and set deadlines for work to be completed.
+(Contribution): For Demo 1: Created and managed the user stories using the project management tools and set deadlines for work to be completed.
 Created the Use Case Diagram for the Media & Render Subsystem.
 Revised the System Requirements Specification Document and created Functional Requirements.